Who Started WW2 | Shoponmobile.co.uk

 World War 2 lasted from 1939 to 1945.

-6. What have been the main occasions of World War 2?
+6. What were the major events of World War 2?

-Some main occasions of World War 2 include the invasion of Poland, the Battle of Stalingrad, the D-Day invasion, the bombing of Pearl Harbor, and the dropping of atomic bombs on Hiroshima and Nagasaki.
+Some major events of World War 2 include the invasion of Poland, the Battle of Stalingrad, the D-Day invasion, the bombing of Pearl Harbor, and the dropping of atomic bombs on Hiroshima and Nagasaki.

 7. How many people died in World War 2?

-It is estimated that between 70 and 85 million people died as a consequence of World War 2.
+It is estimated that between 70 and 85 million people died as a result of World War 2.

 World War 2 ended on September 2, 1945, with the signing of the Japanese Instrument of Surrender.